Aleksandar-G/Media_bazzar_project/README.md

 Main features:
  * CRUD operations for the products and the employees.
  * Shift manager for the employees.
- * Casher app in the website
+ * Casher app in the website.
- * Bussines analysis with graphs
+ * Bussines analysis with graphs.
+ * authorization and authentication on the website and in the app.